RicardoHS/binance-argitrager/README.md

 ```

 # Configuration
 In the `src/julia/config_default.ini` file you can find the default config file.
 Make a copy and rename it to `config.ini`, add the binance keys and change the involved assets.
-All assets need to have a minimum balance in order to run the arbitrage operations, the program check the balances on startup, so dont worry about this.
+All assets need to have a minimum balance in order to run the arbitrage operations, the program compute the minimum balances on startup, so check the values on the log.

 # Execution